github/codeql/docs/language/learn-ql/terminology-note.rst

 CodeQL databases
 ----------------

-QL snapshots have been renamed CodeQL databases.
-CodeQL databases contain relational data created and analyzed using CodeQL.
+QL snapshots have been renamed CodeQL databases. :doc:`CodeQL databases <database>` contain relational data created and analyzed using CodeQL.
 They are the equivalent of QL snapshots, but have been optimized for use with the CodeQL tools.